The criteria in Australia that will determine a party’s claim to financial assets are as follows:

-Both financial and non-financial contributions to the relationship and the property of the relationship are relevant.
-The law acknowledges that different parties bring different amounts of money and assets to a relationship.
+Both financial and non-financial contributions during the relationship and the property of the relationship are relevant.
+The law acknowledges that different parties bring different amounts of money and other assets to a relationship.
 As a general rule, the longer the parties are together, the less relevant the assets that the parties owned prior to the relationship becomes.
 For couples who have been together for 10 years or more, it is in most cases practically irrelevant.

 Adjustments based on future needs will often have a significant impact on how the pool of assets will be divided.

 Some factors that the law considers relevant are:

 - a persons’s earning capacity, compared to the other;

 - a person’s age, compared to the other;